pytorch/pytorch/docs/cpp/source/notes/tensor_cuda_stream.rst

   // sum() on tensor0 use `myStream0` as current CUDA stream on device 0
   tensor0.sum();

-  // change the current device index to 1 by using CUDA device guard within a braket scope {
+  // change the current device index to 1 by using CUDA device guard within a bracket scope {
     at::cuda::CUDAGuard device_guard{1};
     // create a tensor on device 1